-The USFWS has defined a recovered wolf population in the northern Rocky Mountains as one containing at least 30 breeding pairs of wolves, with an equitable and uniform distribution throughout the three states for three consecutive years (USFWS 2002).
+The USFWS has defined a recovered wolf population in the northern Rocky Mountains as one containing at least 30 breeding pairs and 300 wolves, with an equitable and uniform distribution throughout the three states for three consecutive years (USFWS 2002).
 A breeding pair is defined as an adult male and female raising two or more pups-of-the-year until December 31 (USFWS 2002).
 States must also have adequate regulatory mechanisms in place before wolves will be considered for removal from protection of the ESA by the USFWS.
 This includes drafting state wolf management plans.
 These requirements are intended to assure the gray wolf will not become threatened or endangered again.
-The USFWS determined that 2002 was the third year in which at least 30 breeding pairs of wolves inhabited the northern Rocky Mountain recovery area.
-If the wolf population remains at current levels or increases in number and distribution, and state management plans are in place, delisting may be proposed as soon as 2004.
+The USFWS determined that 2002 was the third year in which at least 30 breeding pairs and 300 wolves inhabited the northern Rocky Mountain recovery area and has proposed delisting in 2007.
 The purpose of this plan is to establish guidelines for wolf management in Wyoming that will provide for a sustainable wolf population, while minimizing wolf/human conflicts, and ensuring the long-term health and viability of all big game herds once wolves are removed from federal protection under the Endangered Species Act.

 Upon delisting, management authority for wolves will return to the states in which wolves reside.
 The Department is the agency charged with the management of wildlife species within Wyoming, and is the appropriate agency to manage wolves within the state.
 Therefore, the Department will accept the responsibility and challenges of maintaining and managing Wyoming's portion of the northern Rocky Mountain wolf population residing in those areas where wolves are classified as trophy game animal outside YNP, GTNP, the John D. Rockefeller Memorial Parkway (Parkway), and the NER.
+A recent analysis of theoretically suitable wolf habitat in Montana, Idaho, and Wyoming indicates that suitable wolf habitat in Wyoming is restricted to the northwestern corner of the state (Oakleaf et al. 2006)